 The only activity I hadn’t got to fit in yet was the camping, which was a huge deal for me.
 I badly wanted “spent the night on Antarctica” on my resume.
 Camping on this trip involved digging a “coffin” into the snow and building a wall of ice blocks around the perimeter to keep you below the cold wind.
 You slept in a mummy bag inside a bivy sack, no tent, so you could fall asleep under the stars.
 Assuming it got dark enough for stars at night, which it totally didn’t, but you can imagine them.
 Friends who had done it already told stories of penguins wandering over to peek over the rim down into the snow graves, to check out what was going on down there.
 It sounded cool as shit.

 Due to the foul weather, we’d had two nights in a row of camping that were cancelled.
-This seemed like an overabundance of caution until we realized that the bay was clogging completely with ice every morning, meaning anyone who’d been camping on the shore the night before would basically live there now because it would be impossible to extract them.
+This seemed like an overabundance of caution until we realized that the bay was clogging completely with ice every morning, meaning anyone who would have been camping on the shore the night before would basically live there now because it was impossible to extract them.

 I had shot myself in the foot a bit without realizing it, since I had switched my camping from night 2 to night 3, after realizing every single friend I’d made on the boat was camping on night 3.
 Both nights were cancelled, so it hardly seemed like it mattered, until I found out they were giving people from the earlier nights priority when it came to filling in the extra spots on the last night of available camping.
 Everyone from night 2 made it into the group for the final night.
 Damn.

-I didn’t make the list, but showed up at the gear pick-up in case anyone didn’t turn up.
-Dylan and Caio had the same idea, and the three of us waited in the hanger with growing anticipation as the deadline passed and there were three sleeping bags left on the floor.
+I didn’t make the list, but decided to hover around the gear pick-up in case any of the blessed campers didn’t turn up.
+Dylan and Caio had the same idea, and the three of us waited in the hanger with growing anticipation as the deadline passed and there were three sleeping bags left bundled on the floor.
 This is awesome, we’re going to get to go!

 “Oh,” Zet pointed out, innocently but cruelly.
 “One of these is for the guide.”
 Two sleeping bags left.
 Dylan and Caio where ahead of me in the three-person line, and they sprinted off for the Zodiac with their sleeping bags like amped up little kids.
 I was left standing there empty-handed.
 Balls.